 Be aware that driving into Central London requires payment of a Congestion Charge, which you'll be liable for even if you're driving a hire car.
 Non-payment of the charge will result in a large fine.

-Strictly enforced speed limits and drink-driving regulations together with a tough driving test mean that safety standards on England's roads are among the highest in Europe.
-Some accident 'blackspots' do still exist however and particular care must be taken in rural areas and after dark.
+Strictly enforced speed limits, a multiplicity of speed cameras and drink-driving regulations, together with a tough driving test, mean that safety standards on England's roads are amongst the highest in Europe.
+However accident 'blackspots' do still exist and particular care should be taken in rural areas and after dark.

 England's bus network is very extensive.
-As a result almost every town, village and hamlet is connected to the public transport network.
+Almost every town and village is connected to the public transport network.
 Most local bus services are provided by regional operators.
-In rural areas buses may only run on certain days.
+In rural areas buses often only run on certain days and to a very limited timetable devised to serve the needs of residents.
 This would be difficult to work out if it wasn't for the extremely useful Traveline service which provides a searchable database of local and regional bus timetables.
 Local buses are usually comparatively cheap.